discretize/discretize-guides/guides/fractal-basics/index.md

 | <Instability name="Sugar Rush"/> | Increases player movement speed and attack speed by 15%.
 Elite and lower enemies' movement speed and attack speed increases by 35%.      |
 | <Instability name="Toxic Sickness"/> | Players are occasionally affected by the toxic vomit attack out of the Nightmare Fractal.
 Every player gets a cone AoE in front of him, aiming at a party member will deal lethal damage.
 Proper stacking and positioning nullify this instability effectively.      |

+---

+## Key findings
+- Don't use your heal skill while under the effect of <Effect name="Agony"/>.
+- CC the boss first, then use your burst skills.
+- Only use _Fire Fields_ on the _Mistlock Singularity_
+- Don't be afraid to communicate with your team if you are new.

 <Divider text="What now?"/>